relevantGRC/grc_portfolio/labs/lab-1-account-governance/step-by-step-guide.md

 1. Enabling additional security services like Amazon GuardDuty for threat detection
 2. Implementing more comprehensive tagging strategies for resource management
 3. Setting up more detailed monitoring and alerting
-4. Proceeding to [Lab 2: Identity and Access Management](../lab-2-identity-access-management/) to build on these security foundations
+4. Stay tuned for future lab releases that will build on these security foundations

 ## Additional Resources